🌲 Front Range Plant FinderPlant finder

 Is Snow-in-summer (compact form) good for the Colorado Front Range?

-Yes.
-Snow-in-summer (compact form) is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+Yes, Snow-in-summer (compact form) is a well-suited groundcover for Colorado's Front Range.

 How big does Snow-in-summer (compact form) get?